0oSaraho0/pp4-kids-activity-site/README.md

 ## Site Goals

 The site is aimed at anyone that has to entertain children.
-Without logging on the user can brows ideas on what the can do.
-They will also be able to log on and share ideas of their own and comment on other peoples ideas.
+Without signing in the user can browse ideas on what they can do.
+They will also be able to log on and share ideas of their own and comment on other people’s ideas.
 They will also be able to edit and delete their ideas.

 ## Agile Planning

-This project was developed using agile methodologies, delivering small features over 4 sprints spaced out over 5 weeks.Each issue was labeled must have, should have and could have.
-The must have's were completed first, then the should have's then then could have's.
-It was done this way to ensure a complete website is made with the nice to have features added if there is capasity.
+This project was developed using agile methodologies, delivering small features over 4 sprints spaced out over 5 weeks.
+Each issue was labelled must have, should have and could have.
+The must have features were completed first, then the should have's, then the could have's.
+It was done this way to ensure a complete website is made with the nice to have features added if there is capacity.

-My kanban board was made using github projects.
-Each view can be clicked in to obtain furhter information.
+My kanban board was made using github projects which can be viewed [here](https://github.com/users/0oSaraho0/projects/3).
+Each view can be clicked in to obtain further information.

 ![kanban](/static/images/kanban.png)